revbayes/revbayes/help/md/dnCBDSP.md

 ## title
 Conditional birth-death shift process
 ## description
-Simulates a tree under a birth-death process with shift in birth and death rates.
+Simulates a tree under a birth-death process with shifts in birth and death rates.
 ## details
-This function simulates a tree under a birth-death (lambda-mu) process.
+This function simulates a tree under a birth-death process.
 The initial birth and death rates can be specified with the rootAge and rootLambda arguments.
 The rates at which speciation and extinction shifts is specified by the delta argument and the new speciation or extinction rate can be drawn from a prior distribution specfied in the lambda and mu arguments.
-Simlar to other birth-death processes in RevBayes, you can specify the stopping condition of the simulator (either survival or time) and the sampling probability.
+Similar to other birth-death processes in RevBayes, you can specify the stopping condition of the simulator (either survival or time) and the sampling probability.
 ## authors
 ## see_also